 This is for a small batch jam; I made about 2 cups.
 The amounts are flexible, depending on your peach haul.
 This method not only dispenses with the canning process, it bypasses the whole weighing of the fruit and sugar.
 This is truly a chop and drop recipe, meant to demystify the idea of jam making— you’ll just count your pits to determine the amount of sugar you need.
 You can adjust it to your taste, as well, since you aren’t relying on the sugar to preserve the fruit.
-This is for a small batch, refrigerator style jam, meant to be consumed within a couple of months.
+Because this is a small batch, refrigerator style jam, it’s meant to be consumed within a few weeks.

 - Over a heavy bottomed pot, peel and slice your peaches and drop the fruit into the pot.
 Thinly slice the rhubarb and drop it in.

 - Count your pits.
 For each pit, add 1/4 cup sugar.
 Add the juice of a lemon and mix.
 If your fruit is juicy, you can proceed directly to the next step.
 If it's not, let it sit for a couple of hours to let the juices start to flow.

 - Bring the fruit and sugar to a boil, and then boil, uncovered, for about 45 minutes, until the jam has reduced and thickened.
 Set the heat so that the jam boils, but not furiously.
 It will foam up at first.
 Stir occasionally at first, then a little more often at the end to avoid scorching.